Git code synchronization and merge

 # Switch to the save branch of project1.

-git checkout <your_branch_name>
+git checkout <your branch name>

-2. Create the merge_mapping file.
+2. Create the merge_mapping mapping file.

 # cross_project_shenzhen is the repository name.